PL-Project-LGM-YVV-AMN/MAPL/vector_documentation.md

 \[(?:\s*(?:-?'\d+\.\d+|-?\d)\s*)+\]
 ```

-For example a vector would look something like this:
+For example, a vector would look something like this:
 > [1 2 3]

 or some thing like this
 > [1.0 2.0 3.0 4]
+___

 ## Class Functions Documentation